Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

+At each communication round, the server will convert each uploaded quantized local model into a continuous model and aggregate them into a global model.
+Then we have two strategies for send the global model back to all clients.
+In Strategy I, the server will also quantize the global model with a threshold $\Delta^S=0.05\times \max (|\theta_r|)$ and two server quantization factors $w_p^S= \frac{1}{|I_p^S|} \sum_{i}^{|I_p^S|}(|\theta_r^i|)$, $w_n^S=\frac{1}{|I_n^S|} \sum_{i}^{|I_n^S|}(|\theta_r^i|)$, where $r$ denotes the $r$-th round, $I_p^S$ and $I_n^S$ are calculated according to equations (\ref{eq:grad_p}) and (\ref{eq:grad_n}), respectively.
+Then the server broadcasts the quantized global model to the clients.
+In Strategy II, by contrast, the server will send the full-precision model $\theta_{r+1}$ to all clients if the quantized global model crashes.
+The quantized global model is considered to be collapsed if the performance drop is greater than 3\%.

-Unlike standard federated learning algorithms, our method compresses communications during the upload and download phases, which brings major advantages when deploying DNNs at the inference stage for resource-constrained devices.
-Specifically, the clients move the local networks from 32-bit to 2-bit and push the 2-bit networks and quantification parameters to the server, and then download the quantized global model from the server at the end.
-For example, if we configure a federated learning environment involving 20 clients and a global model that requires 25 MB of storage space, the total communication costs of the standard federated learning is about 1 GB per round (upload and download).
-By contrast, our method reduces the costs to 65 MB per round (upload and download), which is about 1/16 of the standard method.
-Note that quantifying the global model pushed to the clients makes reverse engineering more difficult.
-The overall workflow of the proposed ternary federated protocol is summarized in Algorithm \ref{Algo_all}.
+By quantizing the local and global models, our method is able to reduce communications in both upload and download phases, which brings a major advantage when deploying DNNs for resource-constrained devices.
+The difference between Strategy I and Strategy II lies in the downstream communication costs, and Strategy I is more communication-efficient.
+According to our experiments, we observed that the server has implemented Strategy I all the time when MLP is adopted as the learning model.
+Specifically, the clients quantize the local 32-bits full-precision networks to 2-bit quantized models and push the 2-bit network weights and the quantization factor to the server, and then download the quantized global model from the server at the end.
+For example, if we configure a federated learning environment involving 20 clients and a global model that requires 25 Mb of storage space, the total communication costs of the standard federated learning is about 1 Gb per round (upload and download).
+By contrast, our method reduces the costs to 65 Mb per round (upload and download), which is about 1/16 of the standard method.
+The overall workflow of the proposed ternary federated protocol is summarized in Algorithm \ref{Algo_2}.